 I think Lisbon impresses even from before you land, as the closer to get to this city, the more of the incredibly vivid coloured rooftops you get to see.
 It looks surreal actually.
 Houses upon houses, crammed next to each other, forming one of the quaintest European city.
 Narrow, winding streets will take you on an incredible journey full of culture, history and epic views.

-There are so many things you need to know before visiting Lisbon.
 It's hard to imagine how one could spend just one day in Portugal's capital city, as I spent over a week there and I could have grown roots in this city.
 This is how much I loved it.
 I was most impressed with how warm and welcoming everyone was.
 I know it sounds a bit cliché, as everyone says 'oh, the friendly people; oh, so nice'.
 But really, the Portuguese are a different type of friendly bunch.
 They have Latin blood running through their veins which essentially translates to passionate, spirited and curious people, wanting to get to know you and tell you their story.
 But don't just take my word for it, spend 24 hours in Lisbon, enter an intimate family run restaurant and let the chatter begin.
-And once you fall in love with Lisbon, don't forget to check where to stay in Lisbon.
+And if you decide you want to extend your stay, check where to stay in Lisbon or find out what to know before visiting Lisbon.

 To start a day in Lisbon you need to position yourself right next to Trafaria Praia.
 Why?
 Because this is where locals come to chill.
 During evenings you will see many people gathered around, drinking beer and hanging.
 It has a real San Francisco vibe to it actually.
 In the morning it’s quiet, thus makes it a great place to gather up all your energy for the day, take some snaps of the river bank, and emerge yourself into the heart of Lisbon.
 Ready?